 The approach I am going to take tonight is not to solve any problem directly, but to celebrate the sovereignty of God over Satan and all the evils that Satan has a hand in.
 My conviction is that letting God speak his word will awaken worship — like Job’s — and worship will shape our hearts to understand whatever measure of God’s mystery he wills for us to know.
 What follows is a celebration of “Ten Aspects of God’s Sovereignty Over Suffering and Satan’s Hand in It.”
 And what I mean in this message when I say that God is sovereign is not merely that God has the power and right to govern all things, but that he does govern all things, for his own wise and holy purposes.

-1. Let us celebrate that God is sovereign over Satan’s delegated world rule.
+1. Celebrate that God is sovereign over Satan’s delegated world rule.

 Satan is sometimes called in the Bible “the ruler of this world” (John 12:31; 14:30; 16:11) or “the god of this world” (2 Corinthians 4:4) or “the prince of the power of the air” (Ephesians 2:2), or a “cosmic power over this present darkness” (Ephesians 6:12).
-Which means that we should probably take him seriously when it says in Luke 4:5–7 that “The devil took Jesus up and showed him all the kingdoms of the world in a moment of time, and said to him, ‘To you I will give all this authority and their glory, for it has been delivered to me, and I give it to whom I will.
-If you, then, will worship me, it will all be yours.’”
+This means that we should probably take him seriously when it says in Luke 4:5–7 that

 Evil nations rise and set themselves against the Almighty.
 “The kings of the earth set themselves, and the rulers take counsel together, against the Lord and against his anointed, saying, ‘Let us burst their bonds apart and cast away their cords from us.’
 He who sits in the heavens laughs; the Lord holds them in derision” (Psalm 2:2–4).
 And do they think that their sin and evil and rebellion against him can thwart the counsel of the Lord?
 Psalm 33:10–11 answers, “The Lord brings the counsel of the nations to nothing; he frustrates the plans of the peoples.
 The counsel of the Lord stands forever, the plans of his heart to all generations.”